|Business Rating:||4.7 / 5|

 Capital One Customer Service Ratings

-Other Notable Features: Free employee cards, quarterly and year-end summary and other business tools, fraud coverage, no foreign transaction fees, price protection*, extended warranty*, roadside assistance*
+Other Notable Features: Free employee cards, quarterly and year-end summary and other business tools, fraud coverage, no foreign transaction fees, lost or damaged luggage reimbursement*, purchase assurance*, extended warranty*, roadside assistance*

 * Terms, conditions and exclusions apply.
 Refer to your Guide to Benefits for more details.

-The new Capital One Spark Cash Plus – a revamped version of the Capital One Spark Cash for Business – has hit the ground running, offering the same generous flat cash back rate with terrific new perks, including a boosted sign-up bonus, no preset spending limit and an enticing annual bonus geared toward big spenders.
+The new Capital One Spark Cash Plus – a revamped version of the Capital One Spark Cash for Business – has hit the ground running, offering the same generous flat cash back rate as well as new perks, including a generous sign-up bonus, no preset spending limit and an enticing annual bonus geared toward big spenders.

 Even with a $150 annual fee, the card should hold fantastic value for the average small-business owner and easily stands as one of the best business cards on the market if you prefer the simplicity of flat-rate cash back.